osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ![Latency Analysis Markers](images/OSATEUserGuide/LatencyMarkers.png)

 Here we see that the end-to-end flows `etef0` and `etef1` fail to meet the expected latency contraints.

-Double-clicking on the markers will open the flow element in the instance model editor.
-From there you can use the `Goto Instance Object Source` command to jump to the AADL source where the flows are declared.
+* Double-clicking on the markers will open the flow element in the instance model editor.
+* From there you can use the `Goto Instance Object Source` command to jump to the AADL source where the flows are declared.

 The files in the `reports` directory contain more specific results (in three different formats).
-Below shows a portion of the `.csc` file opened in a spreadsheet application:
+Below shows a portion of the `.csv` file opened in a spreadsheet application:

 ![CSV Results](images/OSATEUserGuide/Latency_CSV.png)